SaPereira97/Paint/README.md

 # Paint

-SIMPLE PAINT WHERE YOU CAN DRAW IN PIXEL ART STYLE
+A BOARD FOR YOU TO DRAW IN PIXEL ART STYLE

 -----------------------------------------------------------------------------------------